-On top of that, I learned that LaGuerre had received the 2016 Women in Animation Student Award, the 2015 AIGA World Studio Student Award, AND was currently teaching Art Education programs in low income communities though the CalArts Community Outreach Program.
+Tracey LaGuerre is a second year student at CalArts’ Character Animation Program.
+If that wasn’t a big enough achievement, she received the 2016 Women in Animation Student Award, the 2015 AIGA World Studio Student Award, AND is currently teaching Art Education programs in low income communities though the CalArts Community Outreach Program.

 The Disney Elite: